On this page:

 School councils are not authorised to independently enter into lease agreements to augment their own school sites or facilities.
 School councils should refer to the department’s Legal Division for additional guidance on the preparation and execution of documents related to hire and licencing agreements.

-School councils must use the School Council Hire Agreement Template when entering into a hire agreement and the School Council Licence Agreement Template when entering into a licence agreement, both available on the Community Use of Schools – Hire and Licencing policy page on PAL.
+School councils must ensure they use the correct School Council Hire Agreement Template when entering into a hire agreement and the School Council Licence Agreement Template when entering into a licence agreement, both available on the Community Use of Schools – Hire and Licencing policy page on PAL.

 Links